KT0122/MangaBot/README.md

 # Additional Information
 If anyone is going to pull and run this bot for their own server make sure to add in a BotConstants.py file.
 Thats where the token and prefix information will be held.
 This might change later on.

+# Special Thanks
+Special thanks to vaughnw128.
+If it wasnt for him development would've taken alot longer.